claytonwramsey/www/content/blog/second-year.md

 Personally, I feel that this has shown a lot of growth for me.
 I can now set my own research directions, but I still struggle with motivation and time management.
 In all, though, I'm looking forward to new projects building off my current work, and also maybe to getting sidetracked and building some weird tools.

-So far, my research journey is like stumbling through a forest at night: getting tripped up, sometimes circling backward, but eventually getting just a little further.
-For a while I thought I was getting nowhere, but now the gaps between the trees grow wider and the roots catch me less often; I walk further, faster, more confidently.
-[TODO a nice closing sentence?]